Why is reducing salt intake important?

 Cooking Meals

 Preparing your own meals, rather than eating processed and prepackaged meals, is a great way of reducing your salt intake.
 This is because you are in control of which foods you eat and how you prepare them.
 As a result, you not only control the level of salt in your meals, but you can also include other healthy alternatives.
-Here are some great tips to reduce the amount of salt in the meals you prepare:
+Here are some great tips to reduce the amount of salt in the meals you prepare:- Drain and rinse canned vegetables and pulses (beans, peas, etc.).
+By doing this, you cut the salt content by up to 40 percent.

 - Reduce the amount of salt you add yourself.
 If you think your dish could do with a little more flavor, use alternatives to salt, such as herbs, spices, garlic and onions.